 NOTE: If the drive chain is to be replaced, remove it at this time by removing the connecting link and install a new drive chain.
 Then proceed with the remaining procedures.

 - 4. Tighten the drive chain by turning the jack bolt clockwise (see Figure 17). - 5.
-When proper chain tension is achieved, retighten the mounting bolts. - 6.
-Reinstall the chain guard. - 7.
+When proper chain tension is achieved, retighten the mounting bolts. - 7.
 Reconnect power.